leannejdong/leannejdong.github.i/_pages/about.md

   - /about.html
 ---

 Hi!
-I am an independent software engineer (Mostly C++, Rust, JS) from Australia.
-I own a software venture called SpaceTimeNoise.
+I am a remote software engineer (Mostly C++, Rust, JS) from Australia.
 I'm passionate about bringing blockchain/web3/metaverse/DeFi technology into computer music/art/multimedia.

-Current mandates
+My latest lines of work involve

  - building a web3 based music creation ecosystem with Rust, C++, Javascript and other technology.